pzeidman/vRSA_MEEG/README.md

 ## Setup

 1. Download the code and put it somewhere on the MATLAB path.
-2. Download the [example dataset](https://purl.stanford.edu/xd109qh3109) and save it in a folder called "raw_data" inside the faces_houses_example directory.
-3. In MATLAB, go into the eeg_example directory and open vRSA_demo_run_all.m
+2. In MATLAB, go into the eeg_example directory and open vRSA_demo_run_all.m .
+This will download the data and run the analyses.

 ## Overview
 This toolbox implements variational Representational Similarity Analysis (vRSA), a Bayesian extension of traditional RSA that models trial-by-trial covariance in neural